 Thailand Phuket islands Guide

-Being a province of Thailand, and not only the largest island in the Kingdom, Phuket Province covers around 30 smaller islands within easy reach of Phuket Island.
-These islands include Coral island, Maiton island, Rang Yai and Rang Noi islands, Coconut island, and more.
-Phuket Island features an international airport, and it is the main hub to use if you wish to visit surrounding islands of Phuket.
-All these beautiful islands can only be reached by Boat, which you can find and Book instantly with Islander.
+Phuket Province covers around 30 smaller islands within easy reach of Phuket, the largest island in Thailand.
+Phuket islands include Coral island, Maiton island, Rang Yai and Rang Noi islands, Coconut island, Naka Yai and Naka Noi, and more.
+Because Phuket features an international airport, it serves as the main hub to use if you wish to visit the surrounding islands of Phuket.
+All these beautiful islands can only be reached by boat, which you can find and book instantly with Islander.

 There are close to 30 islands around Phuket that belong to Phuket province, with many being just tiny dots in the sea.
 There are six islands you can visit that are the most popular.
 They are Coral, Maiton, Naka Noi, Naka Yai, Coconut, and Rang Yai.
 Phuket islands are also the only place in Thailand where, from May to October, you can do some surfing.
 It is a perfect place to spend a few relaxing days from beach to beach and with options to go out and eat well.